Base32H/base32h-tests/README.md

 Of course!
-These test cases (like the Base32H number system itself) are dual-licensed under a public domain dedication and (for jurisdictions which don't recognize the validity of public domain dedications) the ISC license.
+These test cases (like the Base32H number system itself) are dual-licensed under a public domain dedication and (for jurisdictions which don't recognize the validity of public domain dedications) the Zero-Clause BSD (0BSD) license.
 See `COPYING` in this repo for details.